 TMJ disorder can be caused by several different issues.
 These issues include:

 Pain in your TMJ is one of the most common symptoms of TMJ disorder, but it is not the only one.
 Many symptoms appear gradually, growing worse over time.
 Symptoms of TMJ disorder include:

 When you experience symptoms of TMJ disorder, it is important that you seek treatment right away.
 A thorough oral exam will allow us to determine the cause of your TMJ issues.
 We begin by looking over the visible structures of your mouth, assessing your teeth for wear patterns and alignment.
 We also assess the alignment of your jaw.
 In addition to a visual exam, we also take digital X-rays, which enable us to see the TMJ space.

 The treatment you receive depends on the cause of your TMJ issues.
 Treatments for TMJ disorder include:

 With the right treatment, the health of your TMJ can be restored, giving you back your quality of life.
-For more information, and to schedule your consultation, call Sunrise Dental today at 623-487-4870.
+For more information, and to schedule your consultation, call our dentist in Peoria AZ today at 623-487-4870.